Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/databricks-changes.md

 These configs aren't required to receive the core benefits of this flag &mdash; like better performance and column/constraint functionality &mdash; but they are gated behind the flag because they introduce more significant changes to how materializations behave.

-The default value of this flag remains `False` in v1.11.0.
+In v1.11.0, this flag will stay set to `False` by default.
+Based on feedback about the new materialization’s lack of atomicity (all-or-nothing updates), we won’t enable it automatically.
+We’ll explore other ways to achieve the same benefits without losing atomicity.
 Given feedback about lack of atomicity of the new materialization approach, we will not be flipping this flag to `True`.
-Instead we will be investigating new ways to provide the same benefits while maintaining atomicity.
+Instead, we will be investigating new ways to provide the same benefits while maintaining atomicity.

 ### Changes to the Seed materialization